htlaets/htlaets/README.md

 ### ElectroMarket Analytics

-End-to-end data analytics project for a fictional electronics marketplace.
+End-to-end data project for a fictional electronics marketplace.

 The project includes: